Religion in Cyprus: Catholicism

 The Catholic Church in Cyprus is part of the worldwide Catholic Church under the spiritual leadership of the Pope in Rome.
 According to the 2011 census, Catholics made up 2.9% of the population.

 A minority of Catholics in Cyprus are Maronites (adherents of one of the Eastern Rite Catholics).
-Of the 209,286 Cypriots counted in the 1891 census, 1,131 were Maronites.
+According to the 1891 census, of the 209,286 Cypriots counted, 1,131 were Maronites.
+By 2023, there were 5000 Maronites on the island.

 Protestantism

 According to the 2011 census, Protestants made up 2% of the population of the government-controlled area.

 The Church of England established a presence in Cyprus at the advent of the protectorate itself in 1878, initially under the Diocese of Gibraltar.
 In 1976, the Cypriot portion of the church became the Archdeaconry of Cyprus, within the Diocese of Cyprus and the Gulf.
 As of 2024, the jurisdiction is headed by Archdeacon Ven Christopher Futcher.

 Northern Cyprus is home to a Turkish Protestant minority; the Turkish-Speaking Protestant Association (TPSA) estimates the community's numbers to be 1,000.
 According to the TPSA, Protestants are under continual surveillance by North Cypriot police.